Saistuti/Programming-Portfolio/README.md

 The repository is organised into the following main sections:

 # Notebooks
-The Notebooks folder contains weekly notebooks created during practical sessions.
+The Notebooks folder contains weekly notebooks created during practical sessions and practical exercises.
 Each notebook includes Python code, explanations, and examples developed as part of the module's hands-on exercises.

 # Logbook
 The Logbook folder contains weekly learning notes based on lectures.